Menditect/documentation/docs/datavariation.md

 An included Attribute or Assert is referred to in the MTA Documentation as a [Data Variation Items](datavariation-item).

 For each data variation of a Test Suite, a Test Suite Run will be created.
 For each data variation of a Test Case, a Test Case Run will be created.
 Therefore, if there is a Test Case with Test Case datavariation and another Test Case with Test Suite datavariation in the same Test Suite, this will have a multiplier-effect.

+It is **not possible** to execute one single column in the data variation.

 ## Business rules

 None.